-Another origin of name comes from Scotish boarders and the "Clan Little" who fought alongside William Wallace to drive the English out of Scotland.
+Another origin of name comes from Scotish borders and the "Clan Little" who fought alongside William Wallace to drive the English out of Scotland.
 They got their name because it was a small clan.
-Their main source of income was steeling horses from the english on the other side of the boarder.
+Their main source of income was stealing horses from the English on the other side of the border.